apostrophecms/apostrophe-documentation/technical-overviews/how-apostrophe-handles-requests.md

 The `server` method of `apostrophe-pages` loads `req.data.bestPage`, which is the page matching at least a prefix component of the URL; it will always be the home page at the very least.

-`apostrophe-pages` then invokes the `pageServe` method of every module that has one, via `self.apos.callAll`.
-The most important implementation is in the `apostrophe-custom-pages` module.
+`apostrophe-pages` then emits the `apostrophe-pages:serve` promise event and the legacy `pageServe` method of every module that has one, via `self.apos.callAllAndEmit`.
+The most important implementation of `pageServe` is in the `apostrophe-custom-pages` module.
 Every page type has a "manager" object which is an instance of a subclass of this module.
 Even "ordinary" page types like `home` and `default` automatically receive a subclass of this module.

-Newer code may listen for the `serve` promise event instead.
+Newer code may listen for the `apostrophe-pages:serve` promise event instead.
 This example invokes a hypothetical API that returns information about monkeys, and attaches it to `req.data.monkeys` before the page is served.

 ```javascript
 var request = require('request-promise');